 Maybe this is just how revolution looks, he recalled wondering.

 Local democracy is best democracy

-The local democracy thread is represented best by the communes, or the lowest level of decisionmaking within Rojava.
+The local democracy thread is represented best by the communes, the lowest level of decision-making within Rojava.
 A commune comprises ~200 households.
 Above the communes are the neighbourhoods, followed by the districts (comprising an entire city and its surrounding lands) and, finally, the People’s Council.
 There are also the commissions present at each level of government, although Loo described the commune-level commissions as

 more like study groups.

 The communes are all named after martyrs, which Loo said was emblematic of the respect afforded to them within Rojava—veneration of the martyrs serves as an important teaching and education tool.
-Loo described the decisions on which a commune would deliberate as emcompassing low-level disputes (e.g. a parking dispute) to grander ones (e.g. deciding what to do with a captured regime bakery—it was apparently decided that even the regime’s people needed bakeries, and the building was turned over).
+Loo described the decisions on which a commune would deliberate as encompassing low-level disputes (e.g. a parking dispute) to grander ones (e.g. deciding what to do with a captured regime bakery—it was apparently decided that even the regime’s people needed bakeries, and the building was turned over).

 The communes also provide important material benefit, being the location where people can come to receive subsidised bread and oil.
 Someone in the audience asked who was subsidising the bread, to which Loo replied that it was the People’s Council, primarily using the profits of oil sales.
 Loo identified this handing-out of material goods as one of the best ways in which the revolution can build goodwill and turn the undecided over to its side.